 In order to pull it off in time without having to meet a bazillion of stipulations we had simply rebranded the whole event into something non-trademarked, not missing out, of course, on the opportunity to crrriticise (as Germans do, it’s our way of saying ‘thank you’ or ‘good day’).
 Had gotten into a good discussion about it with the distinguished gentleman from Portugal whom later down the road had turned out to be one of the initiators of WordCamp Europe.

 To my most great surprise, I had been invited on the team to make WCEU happen.
 Which we did.
 Which I loved, whether or not I’ve been a great help or not.

 My head is turning to the crowd.
 Hands are down, of course.
 Why are hands always down the moment I look?

 A hand!
 At last, a hand soaring timidly in mid-air!
-On the other side of the room that is (and this is somewhat of a room!), but never mind, it’s a hand up!
-Breaking into a swift gallop I’m putting my target in the crosshairs, gaining speed as I’m reaching the main isle, taking the last corner with a hazardous wheelie and finally coming to halt in front the friendly stranger who ignores my breathless appearance and generously accepts the black dildo I’m enthusiastically pushing towards his face.
+On the other side of the room that is (and this is somewhat of a room), but never mind, it’s a hand up!
+Breaking into a swift gallop, I’m putting my target in the cross-hairs, gaining speed as I’m reaching the main isle, taking the last corner with a hazardous wheelie and finally coming to halt in front the friendly stranger who ignores my breathless appearance and generously accepts the black dildo I am so enthusiastically shoving into his face.

-I faint in a blissfull coma.
+I faint in a blissful coma.
 Matt Mullenweg answers the next question.